Find out about traffic conditions on your route. Link

 National Pollutant Discharge Elimination System program (NPDES), which regulates discharges from point sources.
 The

 Maryland Department of the Environment (MDE) is delegated authority to issue NPDES discharge permits within Maryland.
 The Maryland Department of Transportation State Highway Administration (MDOT SHA) is covered under a Municipal Separate Storm Sewer System (MS4) permit.

 Our program shows transportation professionals how to reduce pollutants through erosion control, proper disposal of vehicle fluids, programs to stop roadside dumping and more.

 To reduce nitrogen, phosphorus and sediment reaching the Bay, MDOT SHA follows Best Management Practices (BMPs) for structural stormwater controls, nonstructural stormwater controls, source control and land use.

 Use this tool to view MDOT SHA projects that have been proposed to improve water quality in the Bay.
 Here you can also access completed projects.

 MDOT SHA is permitted to control storm drain system pollutants through a series of programs.
-Public notices are posted at MDOT SHA TMDL Implementation Public Notice.
+Public notices are posted on the MDOT SHA

 We're available on the following channels.